sumitlimat/Learn_Github/README.md

 Fisrt Branch - Change to include
 First Branc - change to be excluded
-Master Branch - Change that is not in the branch
+Master Branch - Change that is not in the branch Change in master branch before merging the branch 2